 Dengue is a serious arboviral disease of the Americas, Asia and Africa.
 Although it has a low mortality, dengue has very uncomfortable symptoms and has become more serious, both in frequency and mortality, in recent years.
 Aedes aegypti and Ae. albopictus are the vectors of dengue.
 These mosquitoes prefer to lay their eggs in containers close to human habitations and are not well-controlled by standard spraying techniques.
 The spread of dengue throughout the world can be directly attributed to the proliferation and adaptation of these mosquitoes.
 Over the last 16 years dengue has become more common, for example; in south Texas 55 cases were reported in 1999 causing one death.
 More recently, Hawaii recorded 85 cases of dengue during 2001 and the Florida Keys reported over 20 cases in 2010.
 In 2004 Venezuela has reported more than 11,600 cases classic dengue fever and over 700 cases of DHF.
 Indonesia dengue outbreak has caused over 600 deaths and more than 54,000 cases.
 In 1999, Laredo and Nuevo Laredo had an outbreak of almost a 100 cases.

 Eastern Equine Encephalitis (EEE) is spread to horses and humans by infected mosquitoes.
 It is among the most serious of a group of mosquito-borne arboviruses that can affect the central nervous system and cause severe complications and even death.
 EEE is found in freshwater hardwood swampland in the Atlantic and Gulf Coast states in the eastern part of North America, Central and South America, and the Caribbean.
 It has a complex life cycle involving birds and a specific type of mosquitoes including several Culex species and Culiseta melanura.
 These mosquitoes feed on infected birds and become carriers of the disease and then feed on humans, horses and other mammals.
 EEE cannot be transmitted from humans or other mammals because the viremia presented in the disease is not sufficient to further transmission.
 Thus, humans and other animals are known as “dead-end hosts.”
 Symptoms may range from none at all to a mild flu-like illness with fever, headache, and sore throat.
 More serious infections of the central nervous system lead to a sudden fever and severe headache followed quickly by seizures and coma.
 About half of these patients die from the disease.
 Of those who survive, many suffer permanent brain damage and require lifetime institutional care.
 There is no specific treatment.
 A vaccine is available for horses, but not humans.

 St. Louis Encephalitis (SLE) is transmitted from birds to man and other mammals by infected mosquitoes (mainly some Culex species).
 SLE is found throughout the United States, but most often along the Gulf of Mexico, especially Florida.
 Major SLE epidemics occurred in Florida in 1959, 1961, 1962, 1977, and 1990.
 The elderly and very young are more susceptible than those between 20 and 50.
 During the period 1964-1998 [35 years] a total of 4478 confirmed cases of SLE were recorded in the United States Symptoms are similar to those seen in EEE and like EEE, there is no vaccine.
 Mississippi's first case of St. Louis Encephalitis since 1994 was confirmed in June 2003.
 Previously the last outbreak of SLE in Mississippi was in 1975 with over 300 reported cases.
 It was the first confirmed mosquito-borne virus in the United States in 2003.
 It turned up in October 2003 in California Riverside County in sentinel chickens.
 The last [SLE] human case in California occurred in 1997.
 In Louisiana in 2003 there was a fatal St Louis Encephalitis case previously listed as a West Nile caused death.

-LaCrosse encephalitis (LAC) is much less common than EEE or SLE, but approximately 90 cases occur per year occurs in all 13 states east of the Mississippi, particularly in the Appalachian region.
+LaCrosse encephalitis (LAC) is much less widespread than EEE or SLE, but approximately 90 cases occur per year occurs in all 13 states east of the Mississippi, particularly in the Appalachian region.
 It was reported first in 1963 in LaCrosse, Wisconsin and the vector is thought to be a specific type of woodland mosquito (Aedes triseriatus) called the tree-hole mosquito, with small mammals the usual warm-blooded host.
-It occurs in children younger than 16.
+Infrequent fatalities occur in children younger than 16.
 It is not transmissible from human to human.
 There is no vaccine for LaCrosse encephalitis.

 Western Equine Encephalitis (WEE) was first recognized in 1930 in a horse in California.
 It is found west of the Mississippi including parts of Canada and Mexico.
 The primary vector is Culex tarsalis and birds are the most important vertebrate hosts with small mammals playing a minor role.
 Unlike LAC it is nonspecific in humans and since 1964 fewer than 1000 cases have been reported As with EEE a vaccine is available for horses against WEE but not for humans.
 In Arizona 3 counties have been found with sentinel chicken flocks seroconverting to WEE.

 West Nile virus (WNV) emerged from its origins in 1937 in Africa (Uganda) into Europe, the Middle East, west and central Asia and associated islands.
 It is a Flavivirus (family Flaviviridae) with more than 70 identified viruses.
 Serologically, it is a Japanese encephalitis virus antigenic complex similar to St. Louis, Japanese and Murray Valley encephalitis viruses.
 Similar to other encephalitises, it is cycled between birds and mosquitoes and transmitted to mammals (including horses) and man by infected mosquitoes.
 WNV might be described in one of four illnesses: West Nile Fever might be the least severe in characterized by fever, headach, tireness and aches or a rash.
 Sort of like the "flu".
 This might last a few days or several weeks.
 At least 63% of patients report symptoms lasting over 30 days, with the median being 60 days.
 The other types are grouped as "neuroinvasive disease" which affects the nervous system; West Nile encephalitis which affects the brain and West Nile meningitis (meningoencephalitis) which is an inflammation of the brain and membrane around it.
 (CDC)